5T33Z0/Clover-Crate/ACPI/README.md

 #### FixIPIC

 Removes the interrupt from the `IPIC` device.
 Fixes the Power button, so that holding it for a few seconds brings up a dialog window with the to Reset, Sleep, or Shutdown the system.

+**OpenCore** equivalent: Generate SSDT-HPET and IRQ fixes using SSDTTime

 #### FixIntelGfx